lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 The tab for :guilabel:`Environment (Advanced)` has many effects for you environment variables for your session.
 Several of theese varibles relate to hidpi support see `<https://forum.lxqt.org/t/detailed-guide-to-enable-high-dpi-scaling-on-lxqt/507/5>`_ .

-If you want to undo changes you have done press the reset button with brown smudge with an X and reset on it.
+If you want to undo changes you have done press the :guilabel:`reset` button.

 Screenshot
 ----------